DBrianKimmel/PyHouse/Project/src/Modules/Core/_Docs/Design.md

 * Summary:   This is the design documentation for the Core Module of PyHouse.

-# Design
+# Core

+This module contains "Core" components.
+They are always resident, loaded at the initialization of the system.

-## setup_pyhouse.py
+## core.py

-The PyHouse.py singleton first calls setup_pyhouse.py to initialize everything.
+The PyHouse.py singleton first calls core.py to initialize everything.

+## Config

+The config package is responsible for configuring the entire system.

 ## Utilities/config_file.py